pjglmb/CS210/README.md

 # CS 210 Project Portfolio

-## Selected Project: Grocery Tracker
+## Selected Project: Chada Tech Clock

 ## Project Summary
-For my CS 210 portfolio, I selected my Grocery Tracker project.
-This program was created for Corner Grocer to track how often grocery items appear in an input file.
-The program allows the user to search for a specific item, print all item frequencies, and display a histogram using asterisks.
-It also creates a backup file with the item frequency data.
+For my CS 210 portfolio, I selected my Chada Tech Clock project.
+This program displays both a 12-hour clock and a 24-hour clock at the same time.
+The user enters a starting time, then uses a menu to add one hour, one minute, or one second.
+Both clocks update together from the same internal 24-hour time.

 ## What I Did Well
-I think I did well with organizing the program into separate functions.
-I also made the search case-insensitive, so items like “Apples” and “apples” are counted together.
-I handled blank spaces and empty lines so the program reads the input more cleanly.
+I did well organizing the program into separate functions.
+Each function has a specific job, such as formatting the 12-hour time, formatting the 24-hour time, displaying the clocks, showing the menu, and updating the time.

 ## Improvements
-One way I could improve the program is by adding more detailed error messages if the input file cannot be opened.
-I could also add an option to sort the histogram by highest frequency instead of alphabetical order.
-These improvements would make the program easier to use and more helpful.
+One improvement I could make is adding stronger input validation for the starting hour, minute, second, and menu choices.
+This would help prevent invalid input and make the program more secure and user-friendly.

 ## Challenges
-The most challenging part was making sure the item counts were accurate while also allowing different capitalizations of the same item to be counted together.
-I overcame this by converting item names to lowercase keys while still keeping the original display name.
+The most challenging part was making sure the time updated correctly when seconds, minutes, or hours reached their limits.
+For example, when seconds reach 60, they need to reset to 0 and increase the minutes.
+I handled this by using conditionals to check when each value needed to roll over.

 ## Tools and Resources
-I used the course materials, C++ examples, and testing in my development environment to complete this project.
-I also practiced using file input, maps, strings, loops, and functions.
+I used course materials, C++ examples, and testing in my development environment to complete this project.
+I practiced using functions, loops, conditionals, references, and formatted output.

 ## Transferable Skills
-The skills from this project that I can use in future work include file handling, input validation, organizing code into functions, and using data structures to store information.
-These skills will help me build programs that are easier to test and maintain.
+This project helped me improve my problem-solving skills and my ability to break a program into smaller parts.
+These skills will be useful in future projects because larger programs are easier to manage when they are organized into functions.

 ## Code Quality
-I made the program maintainable, readable, and adaptable by using clear function names, separating the menu from the frequency-counting logic, and adding comments where needed.
-The code can be updated more easily because each function has a specific purpose.
+I made the program readable and maintainable by using clear function names, comments, and organized sections.
+The program is also adaptable because the display logic and time update logic are separated into different functions.